Huegoxaga/notes/embedded/raspberry-pi.md

 - All current models uses micro SD card.
   - Most OS requires 8GB SD card.
 Windows 10 IoT Core requires class 10 card.
   - [Click here](https://elinux.org/RPi_SD_cards) to verify the SD card compatibility
-- Raspberry Pi uses 5V DC power supply, but thecurrent capacity varies based on model types.
+- Raspberry Pi uses 5V DC power supply, but the current capacity varies based on model types.
 [Click](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md) to see the required power supply
   - A stable power supply will help the board and SD card healthy
 - Raspberry Pi Zero
   - It has camera connector for 1.3 version only. with a 0.5mm cable.